 The back sides of the blocks spell his middle name.

-The books are a mix of Amby and Zac's, which are old, and mine, which are REALLY old.
+The books are a mix of Amby and Zac's, and also some of mine.

 Gil bought this mama and baby raccoon for me when I had Amby.
 They were waiting for us at the house when we came home from the hospital with a sign that said, "Welcome home Vickie and Amby."
 I still have the sign, too.....sigh.

 I painted the lids of two Ball jars and filled them with marbles to use as bookends.
 It took me a while to find marbles, but I finally found them at Homewood Toy and Hobby.
 It seemed like marbles were everywhere until I actually started looking for them.

 This is the Cheshire Cat from Alice in Wonderland.
 I bought it for my Dad when I was in Disneyworld in 1973.
 The smile on his face reminded me of him.
 He loved it and always kept it on his desk.
 Needless to say, it is very special to me.